signalfx/integrations/signalfx-org-metrics/docs/sf.org.num.orguser.md

 ---
 title: sf.org.num.orguser
-brief: Number of members and admins
+brief: Total number of members and admins
 metric_type: gauge
 ---
 ### sf.org.num.orguser

-Number of members and admins associated with an organization; includes invited users who have not yet logged in.
+Total number of members and admins associated with an organization; includes invited users who have not yet logged in.

 Dimension(s): `orgId`